OUSmartInfrastructure/IoT_over_Swarm/README.md

 The network was setup as follows:
 ![Topology](https://github.com/OUSmartInfrastructure/IoT_over_Swarm/blob/main/Network%20Topology%20updated2.png)

+## Project Category
+To achieve the project objectives, the project was divided into 3 phases and finally merged to deliver the End-to-End Connectivity:
+Project-A: Satellite Connectivity Setup
+Project-B: WIFI-over-Serial Connectivity Setup
+Project-C: Green-house Connectivity Setup
+## Project-A: Satellite Connectivity Setup
+* Purchase the Swarm M138 Kit
 ## Getting Started
 To get things started, it was required to:
 * Purchase the Swarm M138 Kit